danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 However, despite these comprehensive instructions and the broad applicability of the webform, its use among employees remains limited.
 A significant effort has been made to simplify the webform, making it more accessible by removing intricate questions that non-IT personnel found challenging.
 The primary goal was to increase the form's usage and prevent staff from directly contacting IT architects or other members of the IT department, thereby streamlining the IT investment process.
 However, these efforts have not translated into the expected increase in webform usage.

 In light of these observations, this study aims to delve into the reasons behind employees' inconsistent adherence to the IT investment process and propose strategies to improve compliance.
-The ensuing report will thoroughly investigate the complexities of this
+The ensuing report will thoroughly investigate the complexities of this case before using the rich qualitative data generated for experiments in the field of NLP in the penultimate chapter.

 ## Literature Review
 This literature review will delve into three key areas pertinent to this study: IT Investment Governance, Ethnomethodology, and Affinity Diagrams.
 The analysis of these topics aims to build a theoretical underpinning for understanding the complexities of IT investment in the public sector and how ethnomethodological research and affinity diagrams can help derive valuable insights into this intricate process.
 Let's begin by unpacking the first concept, Information Technology Investment Governance.